MystenLabs/sui/crates/sui-framework/docs/kiosk.md

 # Module `0x2::kiosk`

-Kiosk is a primitive and an open, zero-fee trading platform for assets with high degree of customization over transfer policies.
+Kiosk is a primitive for building open, zero-fee trading platforms for assets with a high degree of customization over transfer policies.

 The system has 3 main audiences: